rocketacademy/straits-times-starter/README.md

 There is a bunch of scaffolding here for a Straits Times clone.
 Fill in the scaffolding and see how well you can clone Straits Times!

 For the purposes of this workshop, you will only need to modify the following files.
-You can ignore all other files.
+You can ignore all other files if you wish.

 * `App.js`
 * `App.css`
+* `SectionHeader.jsx`
-* Everything in `src/components/*`
+* `StoryPreview.jsx`

 ## Available Scripts